-Pipe-line transportation of petroleum was clearly and properly visualized by the Petroleum Administrator for War as a solution to petroleum-transportation problems.
+Pipe-line transportation of petroleum was early and properly visualized by the Petroleum Administration for War as a solution to some of the major domestic petroleum-transportation problems.
 At this time, the greater part of the pipe-line program has been completed.
-As a result, the petroleumtransportation problem can be said to be greatly alleviated.
-Petroleum Administration has announced that next spring petroleumtransportation facilities will be adequate to handle all domestic production.
+As a result, the petroleum-transportation problem has been greatly alleviated.
+The Petroleum Administration has announced that by next spring petroleum-transportation facilities will be adequate to handle all domestic production.

-Pipe-line shipments to the East last month reached a high point of 424,593 barrels a day, and this represented an increase of nearly 300,000 barrels a day over deliveries in the corresponding period a year ago.
+Pipe-line shipments to the East last month reached a high point of 482,457 barrels a day.
+This represented an increase of nearly 350,000 barrels a day over deliveries in the corresponding period a year ago.
 This is largely attributable to the Big Inch pipe line which is now in operation.
-This pipe line now has not only reached, but topped its maximum capacity of 300,000 barrels a day delivered to the Atlantic seaboard.
+This pipe line now has not only reached, but topped its estimated capacity of 300,000 barrels a day delivered to the Atlantic seaboard.
 All of its pumping stations are in operation.

-The second large pipe line for the Atlantic seaboard, a 20-inch line, is expected to be completed by the spring of 1944, and this will result in the delivery of an additional 235,000 barrels a day of gasoline.
+The second large pipe line for the Atlantic seaboard, a 20-inch line, is expected to be completed by the spring of 1944.
+This will result in additional transportation facilities for petroleum products with a rated capacity of 235,000 barrels of gasoline per day.

-The two large pipe lines, together with their distribution system and the number of smaller pipe lines to the eastern seaboard, will result in the delivery by pipe lines of about 60 percent of the amount of pre-war type of deliveries from domestic sources to the east coast.
+The two large pipe-lines, together with their distribution system and the number of smaller pipe lines to the eastern seaboard, will result in the delivery by pipe lines of about 60 percent of the amount of pre-war tanker deliveries from domestic sources to the east coast.